 Item Required Elements Description 1.
 Insurance Year: The current insurance year.
 Includes beginning and ending month of fiscal year if applicant/insured filed Federal tax on fiscal year basis.
-2. State/County: Pilot state and county where the majority of the total expected revenue for the insurance year will be derived.
-It can be any pilot county in which the applicant/insured has established or intends to establish any commodity.
-However, the same state and county must appear on all the applicant's/insured's WFRP reports that require a state/county.
+2. State/County: State and county where the majority of the total expected revenue for the insurance year will be derived.
 3. Policy Number: Policy number for which indemnity is being calculated.
 4. Claim Number: Claim Number assigned by the AIP.
 5. Insured Information: Name, address, telephone number, and tax ID, such as social security number or employer identification number for the insured.
 Also includes the person type the insured used to file their Federal taxes.
 The insured must be the same person and person type as the person designated on the United States Income Tax form(s).
 6. Agency Information Name, address, telephone number and code number of the agent.
 Include policy number.
 7. Companion Policy(s) List of producers, other than the insured, that have WFRP coverage on any of the commodities covered under the insured's policy.
-Enter "NONE" when the insured has 100 percent share in all commodities insured under their WFRP policy, or when all other producers with an interest in the commodities do not have a WFRP 8.
-Date of Damage: policy.
-Month and year in which most of the damage causing a loss in revenue occurred.
+Enter "NONE" when the insured has 100 percent share in all commodities insured under their WFRP policy, or when all other producers with an interest in the commodities do not have a WFRP policy.
+8. Date of Damage: Month and year in which most of the damage causing a loss in revenue occurred.
 Enter the specific date of damage when known, such as damage from hail, fire or flood.
 9. Cause of Damage: Event(s) that caused the damage resulting in loss of revenue.
 Cause must be an insurable cause of loss.
 List all insurable causes that created damage.
 Describe cause of loss in narrative, item 28, if additional space is required.
 10. Primary Cause (%): Percentage of the primary cause of the damage, when more than one insurable cause created the damage.
 Must be whole percent and exceed 50 percent.
 11. Dates of Notice: Date(s) insured provided notice of loss.
 12. Allowable Expenses for Insurance Year Whole dollar amount of allowable expenses for the insurance year.
 Enter amount from item 14 of the Allowable Expenses Worksheet for the insurance year.